Juniper/jepop/README.md

 `vlans` - dot1q vlans to be added after crafted L2 header
 `overwrite` - allows output file to be overwritten

+## INSTALLATION

+Installation requires Python >= 3.6 and associated `pip` tool

+    python3 -m pip install jepop

+Installing from Git is also supported (OS must have git installed).

+    To install the latest MASTER code
+    python3 -m pip install git+https://github.com/Juniper/jepop.git
+    -or-
+    To install a specific version, branch, tag, etc. python3 -m pip install git+https://github.com/Juniper/jepop.git@<branch,tag,commit>

+Upgrading has the same requirements as installation and has the same format with the addition of --upgrade

+    python3 -m pip install jepop --upgrade

 ## LICENSE

 GPL-2.0